Mid-Michiganders optimistic about new distracted driving law

 He keeps his phone out of reach after his family was nearly rear-ended by a distracted driver.

 Though not everyone agrees with the new policy.
-Zachary Voss feels people should still be able to facetime or livestream to social media.
+Zachary Voss believes people should still be able to use FaceTime or livestream to social media while behind the wheel.

 "You can interact while you're still able to drive.
 You should be able to do the same things whether digital or in-person," said Voss.